UK Contactless Card Users to Get Power Over Spending Limits

 • 2012: Increased to £20

-This move could give shoppers greater freedom – or risk bigger losses if cards are lost or stolen.
-Either way, UK contactless payments are entering a new era of control.
+This game-changing move gives shoppers more freedom – but also more risk if cards go missing.
+One thing’s clear: UK contactless payments are entering a new era of user control.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.